A Merciful God and Hell Matt 23: 33 CLICK TITLE FOR AUDIO

 Right now, most people who aren’t saved see God’s wrath as something we preach to manipulate them into “getting saved.”
 And many resent that pressure.
 They experience the same resistance to that pressure as they do when they are pressured to do other things.
 When you are being pressured by a salesman, for instance, you feel the resistance to his pitch welling up inside of you.
 You resent being pressured to buy, even if its something you want.
 You push back against the pressure applied by hawkers and beggars.

 Likewise, some people push back against the pressure of preaching on hell, when they feel like they are being pressured by the threat of spending an eternity in hell.
 “You better decide tonight or God’s gonna throw you in hell,” some preachers may be inclined to say.
 And then they’ll quote Matt 25:41 with a vengeance.
 They might throw in Ps 9:17 or some similar verse for good measure.

 Now, I’m not against preaching on hell.
 But I am against pressuring and manipulating people.
 So, I believe it will help us to get a different perspective on this subject of hell.
-Then maybe we’ll have a different perspective on God’s mercy.
+Then maybe we’ll have a different perspective on our merciful God and his mercy.
 And the two may be much easier for you to reconcile.